jerelmiller/redwoodjs-conf-2023-workshop/README.md

 > yarn rw prisma migrate reset
 > ```
 >
 > Resetting your database in full may require you to login to the app in the exercise again to reset cookies.
+Visit http://localhost:8910/logout to log out of the app to clear cookies, then log in again.